johankraft/DevAlertDemoSTM32L475/README.md

     - Copy the zdump-test folder from this repository to your WSL/Linux home folder, such that zdump.sh is found at ~/zdump-test/zdump.sh.

-Usage:
+Using zdump.sh

 The main script is zdump.sh, provided in the zdump-test folder.
 This script shows a summary report of the core dump, by running a set of gdb commands specified in gdb-commands.txt (edit these to tweak the report).
+It requires two arguments, arg 1 should be the ELF file (aws_demos.elf) and arg2 should be the core dump file (zcoredump.bin).

 Internally, this script works by first starting coredump_gdbserver.py, that works as a GDB server for viewing core dumps.
 Then it starts the gdb client (arm-none-eabi-gdb) and connects to coredump_gdbserver.py.
 Finally it runs gdb-commands.txt as a command file.

+Follow the [DevAlert Getting Started Guide](https://percepio.com/devalert/gettingstarted/) unil you see a "zcoredump.bin" payload in the DevAlert dashboard.
-To run this automatically from the DevAlert Dispatcher tool (started clicking the payload links in the dashboard), you need to create a File Mapping for Zephyr-formatted core dumps.
+Clicking the link will download the file using the Dispatcher tool.
+To make Dispatcher understand how to view the file, you need to create a File Mapping that calls zdump.sh.
-Note that the Dispatcher tool is described further in the [DevAlert Getting Started Guide](https://percepio.com/devalert/gettingstarted/.

-Here is how to create a Dispatcher File Mapping for Zephyr-formatted core dumps using zdump.sh, assuming Dispatcher runs in Windows and zdump.sh in WSL:
+Here is how to create a Dispatcher File Mapping for zdump.sh, assuming Dispatcher runs in Windows and zdump.sh in WSL:

 - Description: zcoredump (or what you prefer to call it)